perrycate/tldr/posts/peak.md

     * Pro musicians can "hear" the music in their head just by reading the sheet music.

+Psychologists are just beginning to study the role of mental representations in expertise, but this much is known:

 **The better our mental representations are, the better we are at practicing**.
 Better representations allow us to better recognize when and how we make mistakes when we practice.